 - a.
 Any amplified sound (e.g., loudspeakers, game announcers, etc.), should be designed so as to not point in a direction that is directly into a residential area.
-All loudspeakers and or amplification of sound should point directly into the interior of the parkshall be prohibited. - b.
-The volume of any amplified event should be limited to the immediate area of the event and shall not exceed a maximum noise level of 70 dBA as measured from the property line. - c.
-The CCSD shall avoid the use of gas-powered turf mowers, and shall encourage the use of electric mowers for turf maintenance.
+All loudspeakers and or amplification of sound should point directly into the interior of the park. - b.
+The volume of any amplified event should be limited to the immediate area of the event and shall not exceed a maximum noise level of 70 dBA as measured from the property line.